jlparkI/xGPR/docs/purpose.rst

 model tabular data, sequence & time series data and graph data, and to fit datasets too large to load into memory in a straightforward way.

+Unlike other libraries for fitting GPs, xGPR is able to fit hundreds of thousands of datapoints -- including graphs and sequences -- efficiently while achieving performance competitive with deep learning for many tasks.

 Limitations of xGPR
 -------------------